Thomas-Kenner/GrapheneTrace/web-implementation/Components/Pages/Admin/Approvals/testing-checklist.md

 2. Navigate to `/admin/approvals`

 **Expected Results:**
-- [ ] Message displays: "No pending approvals"
+- [x] Message displays: "No pending approvals"
-- [ ] Subtext displays: "All accounts have been reviewed."
+- [x] Subtext displays: "All accounts have been reviewed."
-- [ ] No table is shown
+- [x] No table is shown
-- [ ] Pending count is 0 or not displayed
+- [x] Pending count is not displayed

 ---